OVERVIEW OF INVOLUNTARY MENTAL ILLNESS TREATMENT PROCESS

 The Deferral Agreement

-• Before the scheduled hearing on the petition, the person and his/her attorney will meet to discuss whether the person will voluntarily agree to undergo mental health treatment.
+• Before the scheduled hearing on the petition (except for one asking for AOT), the person and his/her attorney will meet to discuss whether the person will voluntarily agree to undergo mental health treatment.

 • If the respondent so agrees, a deferral agreement will be filled out and signed.